posva/vue-plugin-template/README.md

 ### Next generation CSS
 Use [PostCSS](http://postcss.org/) by default with [CSSNext](http://cssnext.io/)
-to bring you future features of CSS
+to bring you future features of CSS.

 ## Road-map